mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ## Introduction

-Android has changed a lot in recent years notably after Kotlin language became first class citizen, so does the Realm SDK.
-Realm has recently moved it's much awaited Kotlin SDK to beta enabling to use Realm more fluently with Kotlin and opening doors of Kotlin Multiplatform to them.
+Android has changed a lot in recent years notably after the Kotlin language became a first-class citizen, so does the Realm SDK.
+Realm has recently moved its much-awaited Kotlin SDK to beta enabling developers to use Realm more fluently with Kotlin and opening doors to the world of Kotlin Multiplatform.

 Let's understand the changes required when you migrate from Java SDK to Kotlin starting from setup till its usage.